-$^{^{10}}$ Best practice 6: Councils should publish a clear and straightforward public interest test against which allegations are filtered.
+$^{10}$ Best practice 6: Councils should publish a clear and straightforward public interest test against which allegations are filtered.

-Officer may in exceptional circumstances refer the question of how to proceed to the Chairperson of the Audit and Standards Committee.

-3.6 If the Monitoring Officer decides that no further action is appropriate a decision notice will be sent to the complainant and the subject member.
+- The complaint appears to be malicious, vexatious, politically motivated or tit for tat: - The complaint suggests that there is a wider problem throughout the Authority; - 3.6 After consulting with the Independent Person the Monitoring Officer will then give his/her decision on how the complaint will be dealt with.
+The Monitoring Officer may in exceptional circumstances refer the question of how to proceed to the Chairperson of the Audit and Standards Committee. - 3.7 If the Monitoring Officer decides that no further action is appropriate a decision notice will be sent to the complainant and the subject member.
 The decision notice will summarise the allegation, give the decision of the Monitoring Officer and the reasons for their decision.